sporksmith/walking-onions-wip/specs/01-intro.md

-You can think of Walking Onions design like this: Imagine that with the current Tor design, the client covers a wall with little pieces of paper, each representing a relay, and throws a dart at the wall to pick a relay.
+You can think of Walking Onions design like this: Imagine that with the current Tor design, the client covers a wall with little pieces of paper, each representing a relay, and then throws a dart at the wall to pick a relay.
 Low-bandwidth relays get small pieces of paper;
 high-bandwidth relays get large pieces of paper.
-With the Walking Onions design, however, the client throws its dart at a |_blank wall_, notes the position of the dart, and asks for the relay whose paper _would be_ at that position on a "standard wall".
+With the Walking Onions design, however, the client throws its dart at a _blank wall_, notes the position of the dart, and asks for the relay whose paper _would be_ at that position on a "standard wall".
 These "standard walls" are mapped out by directory authorities in advance,